amanoxsolutions/mlops-realtime-data-ingestion/README.md

 * [The Data Ingestion](./doc/INGESTION.md)

 ## Cost
 This demo deploys many services (e.g. Fargate, DynamoDB, Kinesis Firehose, Kinesys Analytics) and must be run for several days to collect enough data to be able to start training a model.
 This demo do generate costs which could be expensive, depending on your budget.
-The demo might cost about 15-20$ a day to run.
+The full demo costs about $850 per month in the Ireland region.